-As part of your whiplash claim you will receive compensation for any physical pain and suffering you have experienced.
-More severe pain over a long period of time will win you a greater amount of compensation then a mild case which resolved quickly.
+As part of your whiplash claim, you will receive compensation for any physical pain and suffering you have experienced.
+More severe pain over a long period of time will win you a greater amount of compensation than a mild case which is resolved quickly.

-If you experienced emotional and psychological distress following the accident which leads to your whiplash injury then you may also be able to claim general damages for this.
+If you experienced emotional and psychological injury following the accident which lead to your whiplash injury then you may also be able to claim general damages for this.